Minhaj401/Leetcode/README.md

-Each file is typically named after the problem title or ID.
+Each file is typically named after the problem title.

 ## 🌟 Notes